brxken128/dexios/README.md

     - [ ] It'll be primarily used for files larger than (system memory/2.2)
     - [ ] Prompt something along the lines of "file larger than recommended for system memory, would you like to use stream encryption?" or "Using stream encryption because..."
 - [ ] Unify rng (maybe OsRng?)
+- [ ] Add a check for when the keyfile exists, but it has no data